luo3300612/grid_sample1d/README.md

 * Pytorch == 1.7.1
 * CUDA == 10.1

-Other versions of pytorch or cuda may work but I didn't test.
+Other versions of pytorch or cuda may work but I haven't test.

 you can choose to manually build it or use JIT
 ### Build